 Obviously, I didn’t know how long jury duty would last, or even if I would be selected for a trial.
 But more obvious than that, I was prepared with lunches.

 I recently made One Pan Mexican Quinoa from Damn Delicious as a side for Christmas dinner, and it was a hit.
-I can only take credit for following the super clear and easy recipe directions.
 It was not only fresh and creative, but a change of pace from my always perfect quinoa in a rice cooker method.

 For this lunch prep, I started with the chicken.
 Place three large chicken breasts on a lined sheet pan.
 Coat each side with avocado oil, salt, pepper, cumin, chili powder and smoke seasoning (the Trader Joe’s kind – smoked paprika will sub).

 While the chicken is cooking, work on the quinoa.
 I truly loved the Damn Delicious version, but I can’t really help but make it my own.
 Since I’m not huge into corn, it was omitted.
 I also tripled the jalapeños (yep).
 The lime juice was omitted so the quinoa didn’t get too soggy.
 The cilantro was omitted so it wouldn’t get too wilty.
 Simmer away, my sweet quinoa.

 Optional: Add diced avocado day of planned eating.
 Optional: Add anything you want to these super versatile bowls.
 And there you go.
 You can also opt for no greens for reheating purposes, or keep them separate.
 Get prepping!